-How did the Love/Avon Army of Women get started?
+How did the Army of Women get started?

 Like many women, Dr. Susan Love was becoming increasingly frustrated by our not having made more progress in figuring out what causes breast cancer and how to prevent it.
 Scientists told her that they did not know how to find the women who would be interested in taking part in the studies that were needed to end this disease.
 Dr. Love realized the problem wasn’t that women didn’t want to participate in these studies, but that they didn’t know that they were needed.
 In short order, the idea was born of an Army of Women ready to serve science.

-Why was the Avon Foundation for Women interested in this initiative?
+Why did the Avon Foundation for Women provide seed funding for this initiative?